chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 ##### Subviews

-It logically goes, that subviews are the child views of a parent and are further down the view hierarchy than their parent.
+Subviews are the child views of a parent and are further down the view hierarchy.
 In fact you can check for a view's subviews by accessing the subviews property which will return an array of views that are subviews if there are any subviews.

 ### Getting Started